AdaSpec: Adaptive Speculative Decoding for Fast, SLO-Aware Large Language Model Serving: Background and Motivation

 \subsection{Key Insight and Challenges}

 \textbf{Key Insight: Fine-grained dynamic control.} These limitations discussed in \S\ref{sec:limitations} reveal a core contradiction: the potential benefits of speculative decoding are constrained by its rigid execution framework.
-We propose a fundamental solution which transforms the speculative length from a preset parameter into a dynamically controlled variable.
+We propose a solution which transforms the speculative length from a preset parameter into a dynamically controlled variable.
 Specifically, the system needs to dynamically adjust the speculative length for each decoding step in real-time, based on workload characteristics, system configurations, and SLO constraints.
-This mechanism enables speculative decoding to both mitigate the risk of resource overload (e.g., by shortening speculative lengths under high-load conditions) and maximize computational resource utilization (e.g., by extending speculative lengths under low-load conditions), thereby overcoming the performance boundaries of static strategies.
+This resource scheduling mechanism enables speculative decoding to both mitigate the risk of resource overload (e.g., by shortening speculative lengths under high-load conditions) and maximize computational resource utilization (e.g., by extending speculative lengths under low-load conditions), thereby overcoming the performance boundaries of static strategies.
+However, achieving fine-grained dynamic control of speculative length faces three major challenges.